mariusmym/PCB_ChristmasTree/README.md

 You can try to do it after, but sometimes you'll get an uploading error, so is safer to do it before soldering.

  - I'm just a regular guy passionate about making stuff, so dont expect a very neat code.
- - I made a small sketch using Arduio IDE and ATtiny registers in order to reduce the size of it a little bit, so I can upload it on ATtiny13A (which, as you know, have a lot less memory available).
+ - I made a small sketch using Arduio IDE and ATtiny registers in order to reduce the size of it a little bit, so I can upload it into ATtiny13A as well (which, as you know, have a lot less memory available).
  - --------------------------------------------------
   - You will need damellis attiny board package https://github.com/damellis/attiny if you want to use **ATtiny85** .
     - Go to **Tools -> Board -> ATtiny Microcontrollers** and select **ATtiny25/45/85**.